- Job Description

 Provide exceptional customer service

-Greet customers, take their names and provide wait times if needed
+Greet customers and manage wait times as needed

 Clean and set tables

-Follow relevant health department regulations and adhere to our customer service guidelines
+Adhere to health department regulations and customer service guidelines

 Required Skills and Qualifications

-Capable of performing in a fast-paced and high-pressure environment
+Capable of performing in a fast-paced, high-pressure environment

 Punctuality and time-management skills